opengsn/docs/javascript-client/gsn-faq.md

 ## Do I have to run a relayer? <a id="do_i_have_to_run_a_relayer?"></a>

 The GSN network is open source and anyone is free to run a relayer.
 It is envisioned that there will be many independent relayers each offering different uptime guarantees and service pricing.
 GSN enabled applications are free to use any relay that they choose, it is not required for a (d)application to run a relayer.
+However, it makes sense for a dApp owner, to provide a "preferred relay" for its clients.
+This way he doesn't have to pay extra relaying fee to another entity.
+Still, in case the relayer is unavailable, the clients will seamlessly fallback to another relayer in the network.

 ## Why do I have to deposit ETH in the RelayHub? <a id="why_do_i_have_to_deposit_eth_in_the_relayhub?"></a>